alphagov/tdt-documentation/source/manage_project/create_new_project.md

 Navigate to the created documentation repo folder.

 The folder will have multiple pre-populated files.
-You will only need to amend the content folder and the `config/tech-docs.yml` file.
-By default, the content folder is `source/documentation`.
+You will only need to amend the `/source` folder and the `config/tech-docs.yml` file.